dsqmoore/developer/_posts/2010-01-01-common-errors.md

 ## Unactivated Account

-After registering, an account must be activated by following a link that was emailed.
-If the account is used prior to activation, the request will return the following response.
+After registering, an account must be activated by clicking a link that was emailed.
+If the account is used prior to activation, authenticated requests will return the following response:

 - Status: 409 Conflict
 - Body:

-      "Your account hasn't been activated.
-Please check your email and activate your account."
+      [ "Your account hasn't been activated.
+Please check your email and activate your account." ]